neryus/email-developer-handbook/outlook-desktop.md

 After some more testing it seems that this is Internet Explorer issue.
 AOL, Gmail and Outlook.com ignoring cellspacing value only on Internet Explorer browser, but not Yahoo Mail.

-### Clipping email
-As everyone knows Outlook sometimes clip email because it's too big.
-I had this issue when was coding long email template and Outlook was clipping it at different point, depend from amount of content.
-My content was wrapped in main `<table width="100%">`, I divided that table in two main tables and it's working nice.
-I presume Outlook was thinking that another table is new page and that's why it was working.
+### The Outlook page break issue
+The Word engine has a [document length limit of 22 inches](http://support.microsoft.com/kb/95109) or around 1800 pixels.
+When a document - an email, in this case - hits that length, Outlook inserts a page break to aid with document printing.
+As one of the solutions would be divided container table to two tables and force Outlook to think that each table is a page.
 Tested on Windows7 - Outlook2010

-### Fixed table layout issue
+### `table-layout:fixed` issue
 Another bug in Outlook '07, '10, '13 - when there are style rule `table-layout:fixed` on `table` element and `td`s don't have attribute `width` this application set different width for `td`s.
 But if add an empty `width` attribute to `td` it will set equal `td`s.

 ###Conditional comments